midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Indexing service for shielded tokens

 The service receives wallet's encryption secret key.
-Then the service uses it to scan for transactions relevant for particular wallet and provides data needed to evolve the state, that is:
+Then the service uses it to scan for transactions relevant for particular wallet (in this context a relevant transaction is one containing an output that can be decrypted with the key provided) and provides data needed to evolve the state, that is:
-- necessary updates to coin commitment tree (including roots for consistency checks) - either commitments themselves or subtrees collapsed to only relevant nodes in the tree
+- The necessary updates to coin commitment tree (including roots for consistency checks) - that is either commitments themselves or subtrees of the coin commitment tree collapsed to only relevant nodes in the tree
-- filtered transactions to apply
+- Filtered transactions to apply
 Such service cannot spend coins because it does not have access to the coin secret key.
 It still needs to be trusted by the user though, because it has access to otherwise private information.
 The upside is that it can offer better synchronization time, less resource consumption on the user side, and overall better user experience.

 ### Indexing service for unshielded tokens